Civil Guard (Spain): Modern force

 The Guardia Civil as a police force, has had additional tasks given to it in addition to its traditional role.
+Certain of these tasks are not delegated to the Civil Guard (as well as to the National Police) in certain Autonomous Communities, as some have their own autonomous police force, under the rule of their respective autonomous government.
+Forces like the Mossos d'Esquadra or the Ertzaintza carry out the duties of the Civil Guard there, such as highway patrol or law enforcement in rural areas.

 It is the largest police force in Spain, in terms of area served.
 Today, they are primarily responsible for policing and/or safety regarding the following (but not limited to) areas and/or safety related issues (given in no special order):